Blessing988/Blessing988/README.md

 >
 <h2 align="center">
-I'm a Data Science Enthusiast 👨‍💻 and Civil Engineering Student👷‍♂️ who is currently exploring into Computer Vision and NLP using Deep learning.
+I'm a Data Science Enthusiast 👨‍💻 and Civil Engineering Graduate 👷‍♂️ who is currently exploring into Computer Vision and NLP using Deep learning.
 </h2>